Second, Third, & Felony DUI

 Orlando Second, Third & Felony DUI Attorney

 If you kill someone while you are DUI, you may be charged with DUI Vehicular Manslaughter, which is a second degree felony and carries a maximum penalty of fifteen (15) years in prison if convicted.
 This charge can be enhanced to a first degree felony if the DUI driver willfully leaves the scene of the crime.
-DUI's are serious crimes, which can significantly affect an individual's life and driving privileges.
-At Williams & Wiseman, P.A., we understand the criminal and civil implications of a DUI, especially when someone else is injured or dies as a result.
+DUI’s are serious crimes, which can significantly affect an individual’s life and driving privileges.
+At The Law Office of Travis Williams, we understand the criminal and civil implications of a DUI, especially when someone else is injured or dies as a result.

 Refusal of Breath Test/DMV Hearing